 Is it a matter of feelings which you put into playing?
 Your total engagement and love to music?

 I think you can tell that because we have very distinct characteristics in our playing.
 I don’t think anybody really sounds like me when they sing.
 Maybe Brian from Halloween (haha) but my bass playing is pretty nondescript I think.
 Nobody really plays guitar like Ian either; he is extremely talented and can probably play anything on guitar but really he has his own twist and filter that he is able to drive any style through.

-The most happy event in the history of Cauldron?
+event in the history of Cauldron?